degensprotocol/degens-contract/docs/protocol.md

 * The protocol name is `"Degens"`
 * The version is `"1.0"`
 * The verifyingContract is the deployed contract address

+Note: Because signatures aren't specific to particular chain IDs, it is important that Degens contracts are always deployed at distinct addresses.

 #### EIP712 Order Schema